Real People Stories – Lenneke (64)

 When chemo could not continue because her resistance was too low, Lenneke asked for an injection of Neulasta.
 This is a drug that boosts white blood cells.
 The doctor didn’t want to give it.
 “We don’t do that with patients being treated palliatively,” she said.
 I thought: “Well, thank you, I know that I am on palliative care” (Lenneke did receive the injection, by the way).

-Fortunately, the HPV treatment worked.
+Fortunately, the treatment worked.
 ‘So good that the gynaecologist-oncologist concluded that the treatment might be considered curative.
 ‘Then I had to pick myself up.
 Because everything revolved around the last year of my life and the thought that I would die.
 I had been working towards that.
 The shadow of the last time lay over everything, and suddenly, you hear: “It’s not happening.”
 How was I supposed to move on with my life?’

 Waiting Policy